 $25,000 to the Charity and Health Foundation to help expand the practice and understanding in southeast Ukraine of successful approaches to community-based justice and policing, and to promote grassroots organizing on issues of public safety and access to social and legal services.

-Two grants — $50,000 and $50, 000 to the Council on Foundations to provide funders in North America with monthly briefings on ways to support philanthropy’s response to the war.
+$50,000 to the Council on Foundations to provide funders in North America with monthly briefings on ways to support philanthropy’s response to the war.

-Two grants — $500,000 and $900,000 to Ednannia to help Ukrainian community foundations respond to humanitarian needs in their local communities.
+$500,000 to Ednannia to help Ukrainian community foundations respond to humanitarian needs in their local communities.

 $110,000 to the Global Investigative Journalism Network to help journalists and news correspondents improve the documentation and reporting of potential war crimes in Ukraine.